maksimryndin/distributed-book/src/introduction/overview.md

 **Distributed system is a software which has at least two components interacting with each other only by a network.**

-Even if a network used for communication of the components for the present moment is a loopback inteface ("localhost"), it can become real network for the next moment.
+Even if a network used for communication of the components for the present moment is a loopback interface ("localhost"), it can become a real network for the next moment.

 ### Why we need make our software distributed?